RMLio/rmlmapper-java/README.md

 The processor checks whether correct language tags are not, using a regular expression.
 The regex has no support for languages of length 5-8, but this currently only applies to 'qaa..qtz'.

+### Duplicate removal and serialization format

+Performance depends on the serialization format (`--serialization <format>`) and if duplicate removal is enabled (`--duplicates`).
+Experimenting with various configurations may lead to better performance for your use case.

 ## Documentation
 Generate static files at /docs/apidocs with:
 ```